How NDIS Funding Works: A Simple Guide to NDIS Budgets, Categories, and Plan Management

 1. Core Supports

-Core Supports cover everyday assistance and daily living activities.
-These supports help participants manage daily routines and access their community.
+Core Supports help participants manage daily activities and maintain their current lifestyle.

 • Community participation activities